phase2/docker-build/README.md

 ## Available Packages & Tools

-* Out of the box support for PHP 5.5, Ruby 1.9.3, and Node 0.12.7.
+* Out of the box support for PHP 5.5, Ruby 1.9.3, Node 4.x (LTS) and Node 5.x (stable).
-* Global availability of Composer, NPM v2, Bower, Grunt, and Yeoman.
+* Global availability of Composer, NPM, Bower, Grunt, and Yeoman.

 For more details of specific packages, libraries, and utilities, please see the [Dockerfile](https://bitbucket.org/phase2tech/p2docker/src/master/p2docker-devtools-build/Dockerfile).